- story – 11 min read

-Could you share some of your use cases, like training Writer on your brand voice?
+Could you share some of your use cases, like training Writer on your voice?

 It’s literally taking documentation and saying, “Make this sound more conversational.”
-My favorite use case goes similarly back to that voice and tone and brand.
+My favorite use case goes similarly back to that voice and brand.

 My favorite use case, and in our first huge win with Writer, was we took a hundred blogs.
 So a hundred blogs from an acquired company.
 And in a hundred minutes we got them all rewritten in the 6sense brand style.
 They needed some editing here and there, but that’s okay.
 You know what, gosh, what a huge time saving.
 And that’s what the team is telling me.
 So feedback on Writer so far from our team has been that it’s been able to increase their load.
 I have the team really think through their capacity, almost like a manufacturing team.

 We atomize their capacity and work to understand what our levels of output are.
 And the combination so far — and we’re just scratching the surface — on the use cases has been a 50% increase in our output.
 That’s a combination of time savings, helping with things like converting those blogs, it’s story mining, ideating and getting started on stories.
 We’re really big on revisioning, and that’s been a great use case for us.
 Take an e-book.
 We pour our heart and soul into this e-book, but we’re verticalizing now.
 And so how do we take this amazing e-book and, in a couple minutes, make it applicable to manufacturers, make it applicable to financial services?
 Those little nuances matter.
 You know, when people read your content, they need to see themselves in it.
 To be able to take a somewhat generic asset, and really go that last 10% with Writer and be able to revision it either by persona or by industry, has also been a big, big win for us.
 I mean, we have one person on our vertical marketing team.
 One.
 So he’s not gonna be able to do this without the help of things like Writer and generative AI.